Norethisterone: Derivatives

-Several of these act as prodrugs of norethisterone, including NETA, NETE, etynodiol diacetate, lynestrenol, and quingestanol acetate.
+Several of these act as prodrugs of norethisterone, including norethisterone acetate, norethisterone enanthate, etynodiol diacetate, lynestrenol, and quingestanol acetate.
 Noretynodrel may also be a prodrug of norethisterone.
-NETA is taken by mouth similarly to norethisterone, while NETE is given by injection into muscle.
+Norethisterone acetate is taken by mouth similarly to norethisterone, while norethisterone enanthate is given by injection into muscle.

 Non-17α-ethynylated

 19-Nortestosterone (19-NT) progestins which are technically not derivatives of norethisterone (as they do not have a C17α ethynyl group) but are still closely related (with other substitutions at the C17α and/or C16β positions) include the following marketed medications: